NegaDennis/Murder-Mystery-At-SQL-City/README.md

 <img width="481" height="133" alt="list of sus2" src="https://github.com/user-attachments/assets/0900e79e-8d11-41fd-8ecd-989f687db5b0" />

-### Checking answer
+### 4 - Checking answer

 Ahha!
 There is only 1 name that appear in both list.
 This has to be our perp!
-Now we let the witness who saw the murderer,Annabel Miller, see our suspect's picture to verify.
+Now we let eye-witness, Annabel Miller, see our suspect's picture to verify.

 ```
 -- Showing picture to witness